Complete characterization of sink-strengths for mutually 1D-mobile defect clusters: Extension to diffusion anisotropy analog cases: Sink strengths in the 3D-0 and 3D-3D isotropic cases

 \section{Sink strengths in the 3D-0 and 3D-3D isotropic cases}

-In the case of spherical partners and 3D-diffusion of A with respect to the fixed sinks B (as they are immobile the dimensionality of their mobility is noted "0"), the reaction-rate can be further evaluated as:
+In the case of spherical partners and 3D-diffusion of A with respect to the fixed sinks B, the reaction rate can be further evaluated as:

-The most well known form corresponds to its asymptotic form, where the short-time component has been neglected:
+The most well-known form corresponds to its asymptotic form, where the short-time component has been neglected:

-where $\kappa^2_{3D-0}$ is strictly speaking a sink-strength, a quantity which is connected with reaction (here absorption) rate by $\kappa^2_{AB}= k(\infty) C_{B}/D_{A}$.
-The case where both species $A$ and $B$ undergo a 3D-random walk with respective diffusion coefficient $D_{A}$ and $D_{B}$ can be rigorously handled in random-walk calculations and results in the simple reaction rate expression where the sum of diffusion coefficients appears:
+The case where both species $A$ and $B$ undergo a 3D-random walk with respective diffusion coefficient $D_{A}$ and $D_{B}$ can be rigorously handled in random walk calculations and results in the simple reaction rate expression where the sum of diffusion coefficients appears:

-The apparent simplicity of this result may be the origin of the misleading conception that CSS expressions for two mobile partners can \textit{always} simply be adapted from the fixed sink case by substituting the diffusion coefficient with a sum diffusion coefficients.
-As we will see in the next sections, this is valid only for purely isotropic 3D mobilities.
+The apparent simplicity of this result may be the origin of the misleading conception that CSS expressions for two mobile partners can \textit{always} simply be adapted from the fixed sink case by substituting the diffusion coefficient with a sum of diffusion coefficients.